Martha's Vineyard: Island life and residents

 Its relatively small year-round population has led to a very activist citizenry who are highly involved in the island's day-to-day activities.
 Tourism, overdevelopment, politics, and environmentalism are of keen interest to the community.
 Keeping the balance between the much needed tourist economy and the ecology and wildlife of the island is of paramount importance to residents.
 In contrast to the seasonal influx of wealthy visitors, Dukes County remains one of the poorest in the state.
 Residents have established resources to balance the contradictions and stresses that can arise in these circumstances, notably the Martha's Vineyard Commission and Martha's Vineyard Community Services, founded by the late Dr. Milton Mazer, author of People and Predicaments: Of Life and Distress on Martha's Vineyard.

 The majority of the Vineyard's residents during the summer are well-established seasonal vacationers.
 While many of these come from all over the United States and abroad, the island tends to be a destination for especially those whose primary residence lies within close proximity in the Northeastern U.S. Many communities around the island tend to have deep family roots on the island that have matured over the years to create hamlets of good friends and neighbors.
 Nevertheless, many visitors are summer renters and weekenders, for whom the island is simply a "home away from home".

 Martha's Vineyard has also been or is home to a number of artists and musicians, including Albert Alcalay, Evan Dando, Tim "Johnny Vegas" Burton of the Mighty Mighty Bosstones, James Taylor, Carly Simon, Livingston Taylor, Kate Taylor, Alex Taylor, Tom Rush, Rick Marotta, Geoff Muldaur, Maria Muldaur, Willy Mason, Unbusted and Mike Nichols.
-Historian and author David McCullough is also an island resident, as are author Susan Branch and the young-adult books authors Judy Blume and Norman Bridwell, and crime/political intrigue novelists Richard North Patterson and Linda Fairstein.
+Historian and author David McCullough was also an island resident, as was author Susan Branch and the young-adult books authors Judy Blume and Norman Bridwell, and crime/political intrigue novelists Richard North Patterson and Linda Fairstein.
 Late authors Shel Silverstein and William Styron also lived on the Vineyard, as did writer, journalist and teacher John Hersey, poet and novelist Dorothy West and artist Thomas Hart Benton.
 Various writers have been inspired by the island—including the mystery writer Philip R. Craig who set several novels on the island.
 On a related note, Martha's Vineyard Poet Laureate, Lee H. McCormack, has written many poems about the island.
 The Academy Award-winning Patricia Neal owned a home on South Water St in Edgartown, and James Cagney, Lillian Hellman (who is buried in Abel's Hill Cemetery near the site of Belushi's grave), and Katharine Cornell all found the Vineyard an exciting, rewarding place to live.
 In addition, the famous Life magazine photographer Alfred Eisenstaedt was a fifty-year summer resident of the Vineyard until his death in 1995.
 Since 2006 the Australian-born author Geraldine Brooks, writer of the Pulitzer Prize winning novel March, has lived there with her husband, Tony Horwitz, himself a Pulitzer Prize winner and successful novelist, and their two sons.